 What This Means in Practice

-1. Spousal deferral is NOT a forever-waiver, it is a deferral.
-When the surviving spouse dies, MassHealth's recovery right against the original member's estate technically reactivates.
-However, in practice, the original member's probate estate has typically been distributed to the surviving spouse and others by the time of the spouse's death, meaning there is often nothing left in the original member's estate to recover from.
+1. Spousal deferral is not a permanent waiver; it is a deferral.
+When the surviving spouse dies, MassHealth's recovery right against the original member's estate reactivates.
+In practice, though, the original member's probate estate has usually been distributed to the surviving spouse and others by then, so there is often nothing left in the original member's estate to recover from.malegislature.gov. (n.d.).
+General Law - Part I, Title XVII, Chapter 118E, Section 31.
+Retrieved Jul 30, 2026, from https://malegislature.gov/Laws/GeneralLaws/PartI/TitleXVII/Chapter118E/Section31

-2. Asset re-titling during the spouse's lifetime is critical.
-If the surviving spouse re-titled assets that came from the deceased member into their own sole name (or into joint property with new persons), those assets are now in the surviving spouse's estate, NOT the original member's estate, and are typically beyond MassHealth's reach when the spouse dies.
+2. Asset re-titling during the spouse's lifetime matters.
+If the surviving spouse re-titles assets that came from the deceased member into their own sole name (or into joint property with new persons), those assets are now in the surviving spouse's estate, not the original member's, and are typically beyond MassHealth's reach when the spouse dies.

-3. Minor or disabled child protection ends when triggered.
-When a protected child reaches 21 (for the under-21 protection) or loses disability status (for the disabled-child protection), MassHealth's recovery right reactivates.
-But again, the same practical reality applies, the original member's estate may have been distributed by then.
+3. Minor or disabled-child protection ends when triggered.
+When a protected child reaches 21 or loses disability status, MassHealth's recovery right reactivates, though again the original member's estate may have been distributed by then.malegislature.gov. (n.d.).
+General Law - Part I, Title XVII, Chapter 118E, Section 31.
+Retrieved Jul 30, 2026, from https://malegislature.gov/Laws/GeneralLaws/PartI/TitleXVII/Chapter118E/Section31

-4. The protections do NOT preclude TEFRA living lien filing during life.
-A TEFRA lien may still be filed during the member's lifetime against real property even if a surviving spouse or protected child exists, but the lien would have to await the death of the spouse/protected child to be enforced.
-(And under Mason 2023, if the property is held until the member's death rather than sold during life, the TEFRA lien expires at death anyway.)
+4. The protections do not preclude a lien during life.
+A MassHealth lien may still be placed during the member's lifetime against real property even if a surviving spouse or protected child exists, but it would have to await the death of the spouse or protected child to be enforced.
+And under Mason, if the property is held until the member's death rather than sold during life, the lien cannot be enforced after death anyway.Commonwealth of Massachusetts. (n.d.).
+130 CMR 515.012 — MassHealth liens (Mass.gov official regulation). mass.gov.
+Retrieved Jul 24, 2026, from https://www.mass.gov/doc/130-cmr-515000-masshealth-general-policies-1/download

 Practical Planning